Ammar-Abdelhady-ai/Laptops-price-prediction-Using-web-scraping-and-machine-learning/README.md

 - Clone the repository and navigate to the project directory.
 - Install the required dependencies.
 - Run the appropriate scripts for data collection, preprocessing, model training, GUI development, and API deployment.

-## Contributing
-Contributions are welcome!
-Please follow the standard GitHub workflow:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/improvement`).
 3. Make your changes.